 The Okavango is not only one of Africa’s last great wildernesses and the jewel in the crown of any photo safari in Botswana; it is also totally unique, a place where the water, desert and sky meet.
 It feels like the furthest place from civilisation and yet, the safari camps are luxurious and intimate.
 The area consists of private wildlife concessions, each the size of the game reserves and parks that you find in other African countries.
 There are only one or two camps per concession, making this Botswana photography tour an exclusive experience.
 On this Okavango Delta photo safari you will search for your wildlife subjects in splendid isolation, driving for hours without seeing any other vehicles.

-Not only is Botswana’s Okavango breathtakingly beautiful with big skies, lots of water, lush bush and beautiful birds; it is also the ultimate location in Africa to combine painted wolf and big cat photography.
+Not only is Botswana’s Okavango breathtakingly beautiful with big skies, lots of water, lush bush and beautiful birds; it is also the ultimate location in Africa to combine African wild dog and big cat photography.
 All of this unites to make a Botswana photo safari one of the finest safaris in Africa.

-For this ultimate Okavango Delta photo safari we have secured bookings at two different camps in adjacent concessions.
-Both camps are located close to the heart of the Okavango Delta, the Moremi Game Reserve, but by spreading ourselves across two neighbouring concessions, we drastically increase our chances of seeing the big cats and especially the painted wolves and cheetah, whose home ranges are larger.
+For this ultimate Okavango Delta photo safari we have secured bookings at two different camps in prime concessions.
+The first camp is a wilderness oasis located on a beautiful floodplain.
+The second camp is located close to the heart of the Okavango Delta, adjacent to the Moremi Game Reserve, and is absolutely the wildlife mecca of the Okavango.
+By spreading ourselves across two incredible concessions, we drastically increase our chances of seeing the big cats and especially the African wild dogs and cheetah, whose home ranges are larger.

 There is a very special 3 night ‘Botswana Salt Pan’ extension to this Botswana photography tour: The Makgadikgadi Salt Pans are just a short flight away and this extension offers everything from Meerkats and Bushman cultural photography, through to zebra aerial photography over what are believed to be the largest salt pans in the world.
 What could be better than photographing the watery delta and desert pans all on one photo safari in Botswana?